Social Distancing: It's Not Just for Humans Anymore

-Their website features a page with information about pet care regarding COVID-19 that states, “Treat pets as you would other human family members – do not let pets interact with people or animals outside the household.
+“Treat pets as you would other human family members – do not let pets interact with people or animals outside the household.
 If a person inside the household becomes sick, isolate that person from everyone else, including pets.”

 The organization also offers up the following tips:

 Don’t let pets interact with people or other animals outside of your household.

 Keep cats indoors when possible to prevent them from interacting with others

 Walk dogs on a leash, and maintain at least 6 feet distance from other people and animals.